lindsaykwardell/hlc-nuxt/content/pages/clinic-details.md

 Healthy Living Community is here to support you and your family through these uncertain times.
 We are offering:

 - Tele-medicine visits with Dr. Kerry
-- Urgent care visits at our pop-up clinic tent
+- Outdoor visits under the willow tree in the clinic garden
 - 24/7 text/phone availability for urgent questions
 - Please only reserve calls between the hours 9pm-8am for very urgent questions/concerns.
 If a question is not urgent and could be answered the following day during working hours please consider waiting.
 - Texting is probably the quickest way to get a response!
 You can also send messages through the ChARM portal-- Dr. Kerry will try to answer same or next day.
-- Online events
+- Online events and in-person masked events
 - Email updates in our newsletter
 - Helpful Facebook posts